Mean Field Analysis of Two-Party Governance: Competition versus Cooperation among Leaders: Numerical Studies

-for $\eta_1\in (-L,2]$, we find that $a = 0.9937$ and $b=2.611$ (see the dashed line in Figure \ref{fig:Perturb}), which affirms our observation and the findings in Theorem \ref{compare_extend}.
-The dependence slowly deviates from the linear relationship as $\eta_1$ and $\delta_0$ increase.
-We also observe that the size $\delta_0$ is reasonably large as comparing to the size of the parameters.
+for {$\eta_1\in (-L,1]$, we find that {$a =0.9997$} and {$b=2.7248$}} (see the dashed line in Figure \ref{fig:Perturb}), which affirms our observation and the findings in Theorem \ref{compare_extend}.
+We also observe that the size $\delta_0$ is reasonably large {when} comparing to the size of the {coefficients of the state dynamics and the cost functionals}.